 Australia's permanent Migration Program incorporates economic and family migration, and is the main pathway to permanent residence.
-The only other way for migrants to obtain permanent residence is to be accepted into Australia on humanitarian grounds.
+The only other way for migrants to obtain permanent residence is acceptance into Australia on humanitarian grounds.
 Australia's permanent Migration Program is comprised of:

 - Skill stream visas

 - Family stream visas

 - Special Eligibility visas

-- Child stream visas.
+- · Child stream visas.